gsdriver/ssml-check/README.md

 {
   platform:alexa,       // The voice platform to evaluate this SSML against.
-                        // Currently only "alexa" is supported. checkDuration:false,  // Whether to check the length of the SSML to see
+                        // Currently only "alexa" is supported. checkVUI,             // Beta: If present, this object provides details on
+                        // validating the SSML against VUI best practices duration:false,     // Whether to check the length of the SSML to see
                         // if it is either too long or contains run-on text. maxDuration:10000,  // Value, in ms, to check SSML length against.
                         // This parameter is only considered when checkDuration is true
     maxTextRun:5000,    // Value, in ms, of the maximum amount of run-on text
                         // (text without pauses).
 This value is only considered
                         // when checkDuration is true.
 }